NJB44/INFSCI_2710_Project/README.md

   * install python3.6 or higher

+  * install poetry (follow instructions here and add to path: https://python-poetry.org/docs/ )

-  * install poetry (pip3 install poetry)
+  * from the base project folder: poetry install

   * from the base project folder: poetry shell

   * inside the shell: flask run

   * open the link created in a browser (set to http://127.0.0.1:5000/)